ror-community/ror-site/content/events/2025-02-05-annual-meeting-national-pids.md

 duration = "1 hour"
 location = "Online"
 recorded = "Yes"
 description = "Governments are increasingly realizing the need for clean and consistent metadata for scholarly publications so that their nation's research can be better tracked and analyzed.
-In this session, we'll hear about efforts in several different countries to make persistent identifiers such as ROR a key part of national research strategy and national research tracking." website = "" reglink = ""
+In this session for ROR's sixth annual meeting, we'll hear about efforts in several different countries to make persistent identifiers such as ROR a key part of national research strategy and national research tracking." website = "" reglink = ""
 +++